Skip to main content

 4. To update older records with the updated classifications, click the Update Past Classifications button.
 The last update date and time are displayed directly under the button.

-There is a built-in profile named “Default”.
-This is the main parent profile, and all profiles are part of it.
+The system includes Default profile.
+This is the main parent profile, and all other profiles are a part of it.
+You cannot edit this profile.

 Parent vs Child Profiles and Inherited vs Owned Rules

-The Profiles screen shows a tree view of all the parent profiles and their child profiles.
-A child profile will inherit all classification rules from its parent profile.
-Each profile can also 'own’ its unique rules.
-This parent-child hierarchy and the ability to inherit/own rules allow you to save time by avoiding duplicating or manually entering the same rules to multiple profiles.
+In the Profiles screen, you'll see a tree view displaying all parent and child profiles.
+A child profile inherits all classification rules from its parent profile but can also ‘own’ its unique rules.
+This hierarchy and the ability to inherit and own rules saves you time by preventing the need to duplicate or manually re-enter rules for multiple profiles.

 Creating a New Productivity Profile